danny-avila/LibreChat/README.md

 ## Origin ##
-  This project was originally created as a Minimum Viable Product (or MVP) for the [@HackReactor](https://github.com/hackreactor/) Bootcamp.
+    This project was started early in Feb '23, anticipating the release of the official ChatGPT API from OpenAI, which is now used.
+It was originally created as a Minimum Viable Product (or MVP) for the [@HackReactor](https://github.com/hackreactor/) Bootcamp.
 It was built with OpenAI response streaming and most of the UI completed in under 20 hours.
 During the end of that time, I had most of the UI and basic functionality done.
 This was created without using any boilerplates or templates, including create-react-app and other toolchains.
 I didn't follow any 'un-official chatgpt' video tutorials, and simply referenced the official site for the UI.
 The purpose of the exercise was to learn setting up a full stack project from scratch.
 Please feel free to give feedback, suggestions, or fork the project for your own use.

 ## Caveats